-As an independent, international cooperative, IEA draws on the collective strength of nearly 70 members worldwide, most of whom represent a national system of education.
+As an independent, international cooperative, IEA draws on the collective strength of its members, most of whom represent a national system of education.
 The members of IEA include research institutes, universities, and ministries of education.

 To join IEA as an institutional member, a national institute or agency needs to be associated with a strong research tradition and have links to educational researchers, practitioners, national policymakers, and research funding agencies.

 In addition to designating a representative to the General Assembly, member institutions are responsible for: